Brooklyn-Style/Magic_Roll/README.md

 ![typing test](images/typing%20test.jpg)

 ## Design:
-Inspired by layouts like [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") and [Hands Down](https://sites.google.com/alanreiser.com/handsdown/home/hands-down-neu "Hands Down"), Magic Roll takes things a step further by placing all of the common consonants on one side, then uses magic to increase inrolls further.
+Inspired by layouts like [Hieamtsrn](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.ojttb28dodph "Hieamtsrn") and [Hands Down Neu](https://sites.google.com/alanreiser.com/handsdown/home/hands-down-neu "Hands Down Neu"), Magic Roll builds upon their ideas by moving all of the common consonants to one side to minimize outrolls, then uses magic to increase inrolls and avoid SFBs.

+#### <ins>*Left Half:*
+As is standard for these kinds of layouts, the pinky `H` + vowels setup is used since it has an 83:1 inroll ratio.
+Rare letters then fill the rest of this side, with punctuation being placed on the inner column for low SFBs.

-`X` rarely comes after a consonant so consonant-hand outrolls can be turned into alternates.
+`X` almost never comes after a consonant so consonant-hand outrolls can be turned into alternates.
 They then become inrolls when a vowel follows. *E.g. `BX` → `BR` (+ `AEIOU`)*

-`H` does the same thing, just to a lesser degree, as it *does* pair with the majority of consonants.
+`H` does the same thing, just to a lesser degree, as it *does* pair with a majority of the consonants.

-#### <ins>*Thumbs:*
-Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
-The outputs are 1:1 to make them more like normal keys and less like macros.
-This makes using them simpler and ensures you won't get banned from typing websites either.

-In general, if the previous key was on the same hand, the output will be the key above or below it. *E.g. `E★` → `EO` `O★` → `OE`*

-If the previous key was on the opposite hand, the output will be something a little less useful like fixing the same (or different) SFB, or an awkward pattern. *E.g. `L★` → `LS` `Q☆` → `QU`*. `☆ → Space` SFBs can be avoided this way.

 `Repeat` was put on the index since I didn't have a free thumb key for it and wasn't willing to give up magic on either side.
 This placement doesn't really cause any problems though, as the new SFBs can be fixed with magic or alt-fingering.